dexie/dexie-website/docs/DexieErrors/Dexie.PrematureCommitError.md

 1. Make sure to never call other async APIs from within a transaction
 2. Always use the global Promise (or Dexie.Promise) inside transactions.
+3. If using native async/await, avoid awaiting non-promises in loops.

 #### NOT OK: